TariqTheCoder/ColourScript-Documentation/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to the ColourScript Module Documentation
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**ColourScript**  is a Python module for manipulation of strings in Python.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+It alters strings, allows text appended into console, and other benefits, with a *simple* and *intuitive* API.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.

 .. note::

    This project is under active development.
+Version 0.0.5 is the latest version at the time of this documentation.

 Contents
 --------